MegaMaddin/MegaMaddin/README.md

 # Hi 👋, I'm Martin
-### A seasoned systems engineer and a mobile developer in spe
+### A seasoned systems engineer and a mobile developer

 - 👩‍❤️‍👨 I'm doing fun stuff at our [family business](https://amazeing.net)